Advertiser Disclosure

 How often are there point purchase promotions?

 This varies by program, but usually in any given month, there are multiple current purchase promotions.
-We update this page each month to help you stay up-to-date on all of the latest point promotions you can take advantage of.
+We update this page each month to help you stay up to date on all of the latest point promotions you can take advantage of.

-Do purchased points count towards elite status?
+Do purchased points count toward elite status?

 Jarrod West's image